phpmetrics/PhpMetrics/README.md

 ## Conditions of failure

 Customizing the conditions of failure is very easy with the`--failure-condition` option.
-For example :
+For example:

     --failure-condition="average.maintenabilityIndex < 100 or sum.loc > 10000"

-With this example, PhpMetrics script returns 1 if the avegare of Maintenability index is lower than 100 or if the total number of lines of code is greater than 10000.
+With this example, PhpMetrics script returns 1 if the average of Maintenability index is lower than 100 or if the total number of lines of code is greater than 10000.

-You can also work with package :
+You can also work with package:

     --failure-condition="My/Package1/XXXX.average.bugs > 0.35"